PierreENOlivier/traitwebs/README.md

 # traitwebs
-This repository contains supplementary tables associated to our study.
+This repository contains supplementary tables associated to our manuscript:
+"A network of biological traits: profiling consumer-resource interactions"

 Last Update: Pierre Olivier, 23/08/2022